D-2 to E-7: The Visa Conversion Roadmap Foreign Graduates Actually Need

 Key facts

-- →D-2 graduates with a confirmed job offer can apply for E-7 directly.
-Those without one must apply for D-10 within 6 months of graduation.
+- D-2 graduates with a confirmed job offer can apply for E-7 directly.
+Those without one must apply for D-10 before their D-2 expires (D-2 stays valid for about 30 days after graduation); Korean university graduates have a 3-year graduation window under the new-graduate exemption track.

 Only 33.4% of job-eligible foreign graduates found work in Korea in 2024, compared with 69.5% of Korean graduates.
 The system is difficult, but it is learnable.
 This guide gives you the exact process: which visa track applies to you, what the employer must do, and what to try when E-7 sponsorship is not possible.